 The fact that the man had "apparently" contracted HIV sex he was the insertive partner adds to rarity of your case.
 Men are much less likely to contract the virus in the receptive sex than of the receptive sex (Granted, that self sex on reports can not be trusted, so that the man may have actually contracted the virus through receptive sex).

 Grossman kept the man in Truvada while performing the first round of tests to confirm that it was indeed HIV positive.
 Then, in 26 May he prescribed his Tivicay patient (dolutegravir) plus Truvada to build a full course of treatment of HIV (three or more ARVs are needed to treat the virus; Truvada contains only two).
 After you see the drug resistance report, Grossman prescribed also the Prezcobix (darunavir / cobicistat) to step up its scheme.

 The man is good adherence to HIV treatment and maintaining an undetectable viral load.

-Grossman emphasizes the POZ "important points", including "PrEP works and is the most successful intervention that we had; failures were infinitely rare (say that who was the failure victim) and that does not change anything; and can get infected. " He added that condoms can further reduce the risk of HIV infection.
+Grossman points out the POZ “important points”, including “PrEP works and is the most successful intervention we've had; failures were infinitely rare (tell that to the victim of the failure) and that nothing changes; and can get infected. ” He added that condoms can further reduce the risk of HIV infection.